jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 which is non-blocking, asynchronous and callback based.
 While influenced by the language, the model of REST client proposed here is not limited to Javascript or web usage and I intent to comment briefly also on the applicability to other platforms.
+Likewise, I have also chosen to focus on JSON although I will also be commenting on the parallel applicability of these ideas to XML.

-From DOM we may observe that as a programmer, using a resource is simpler when a parsed entity is passed\
-whole to a single callback, rather than the SAX model which requires the programmer to infer the entity from a lengthy series of callbacks.
+From DOM we may observe that as a programmer, using a resource is simpler when a parsed entity is passed whole to a single callback, rather than the SAX model which requires the programmer to infer the entity from a lengthy series of callbacks.
 From observing SAX parsers or progressive HTML rendering, we can say that http is more efficient if we no not wait until we have everything before we start using the parts that we do have.
 DOM parsers pass a fully parsed node to registered callbacks, whole and ready to use, invariably at the root of the parsed document.
-From the vantage of the library's user, my thesis duplicates this convenience but removes one restriction;
-that the node which is passed must be the root.
+From the vantage of the library's user, my thesis duplicates this convenience but removes one restriction; that the node which is passed must be the root.
 Because the mark-up formats we are dealing with are hierarchical and serialised depth-first it is possible to fully parse any sub-tree without fully knowing the parent node.
 From these observations we may program a new kind of REST client which is as performant as SAX but as easy to program as DOM.

-Doing things faster vs doing things earlier.
-"Hurry up and wait" approach to optimisation.

-Like other ajax libs still callback-based but turn model for drilling down inside out.
-Instead of the programmer finding the parts they want as a part of the general logic of the program, declaratively define the interesting parts and have these parts delivered to the language logic.
-Once we make the shift to thinking in this way, it is no longer necessary to have the whole resource locally before the interesting sub-parts are delivered.

-Under the heading I deconstructed the way in which programming logic is often used to identify the parts of a model which are currently interesting and started to look at some declarative ways in which these parts can be obtained.
+To follow this progressive-but-complete model, identifying the interesting parts of a document involves turning the traditional model for drilling down inside out.
+Traditionally the programmer's callback receives the document then inside that callback drills down to locate the parts that they are interested in.
+Instead I propose taking the drilling down part out from inside the callback and instead wrap the callback in it.
+This means that the callback receives selected parts of the response which the library has already drilled down to on behalf of the programmer.

 Why better than SAX: As a principle, the programmer should only have to handle the cases which are interesting to them, not wade manually